Use the scanners

 The scanners are available for use as follows:

-• Paid software as a service (SaaS): Included in Fluid Attacks' Essential and Advanced plans.
-In this case, Fluid Attacks handles all the configuration, continuously monitors your system's security and provides reports and analytics on Fluid Attacks' platform.
+• Managed testing: In this case, Fluid Attacks handles all the configuration, continuously monitors your system's security and provides reports and analytics on Fluid Attacks' platform.

-• Free and open-source command-line interface (CLI) tools: Using each available scanner as a standalone tool, you are in charge of its configuration.
+• DIY testing with command-line interface (CLI) tools: In this case, you use each scanner on its own and are in charge of configuration.
 Each scanner can be configured to scan your chosen target of evaluation for vulnerabilities and report the results directly in the CLI or in CSV or SARIF formats.
-Fluid Attacks provides Docker containers for these tools, available on the Docker Hub repository.
+Fluid Attacks provides these tools through multiple delivery mechanisms.

 CLI structure